electron/electron/docs/api/session.md

     parsable cipher suites in this form will not return an error.
     Ex: To disable TLS_RSA_WITH_RC4_128_MD5, specify 0x0004, while to disable TLS_ECDH_ECDSA_WITH_RC4_128_SHA, specify 0xC002.
+    Note that TLSv1.3 ciphers cannot be disabled using this mechanism.

 Sets the SSL configuration for the session.
 All subsequent network requests will use the new configuration.
 Existing network connections (such as WebSocket